 Wheels

 When it comes to wheels and tyres, most of the decisions are easy.
-Small is better, up to a point.
+Smaller is better, up to a point.

 Either way, I would plan to run two sets of wheels and tyres.
 This is to allow testing of different tyres and to have a spare set for track days.